Table of Contents

 These values can be or'ed together, and, for convenience, can be specified in either decimal or hexadecimal.
 Thus 0xff always gives you full debugging output (which isn't most likely be used by anyone but the Pure developers).

 Note that the -v option is only applied after the prelude has been loaded.
 If you want to debug the prelude, use the -n option and specify the prelude.pure file explicitly on the command line.
-Alternatively, you can also use the interactive list command (see the INTERACTIVE USAGE section below) to list definitions along with additional debugging information.
+Verbose output is also suppressed for modules imported through a using clause.
+As a remedy, you can use the interactive show command (see the INTERACTIVE USAGE section below) to list definitions along with additional debugging information.

 Pure Overview